Tampa-Bay-Shine/Cleaning-Checklists/Readme.md

 This repository contains **professional cleaning checklists** created and maintained by Tampa Bay Shine.
 These are the same checklist frameworks our team uses for residential, commercial, Airbnb, and specialty cleanings across Tampa Bay.

-Use these if you’re a:
+These checklists are useful for:
-- Homeowner or renter
+- Homeowners and renters
-- Realtor
+- Realtors
-- Airbnb host / property manager
+- Airbnb hosts and property managers
-- Office manager
+- Office managers

 You are welcome to download, print, and adapt these for personal use.